redsun-acquisition/sunflare/docs/overview/controllers.md

 `Controllers` are meant to communicate between each other via the {py:class}`~sunflare.virtual.VirtualBus`, which takes care of redirecting information (commands and/or documents) to the appropriate destination (whether it is another `Controller` or a `View`).

-All controllers must implement the {py:class}`~sunflare.controller.PPresenter` interface to be recognized by Redsun.
+All controllers must implement the {py:class}`~sunflare.presenter.PPresenter` interface to be recognized by Redsun.

-The {py:class}`~sunflare.controller.PPresenter` requires three things in its initialization:
+The {py:class}`~sunflare.presenter.PPresenter` requires three things in its initialization:

 - a reference to a subclass of {py:class}`~sunflare.config.ControllerInfo`, to provide additional parameters;
 - a `Mapping[str, ModelProtocol]` of the allocated models in the session;